 On January 17, 2003, we extended our \$605.0 million unsecured revolving credit facility (the "Unsecured Line of Credit") for a three year term expiring on January 17, 2006 with a provision for a one year extension at our option, subject to certain conditions.
 Outstanding balances under the Unsecured Line of Credit bear interest at a per annum variable rate of Eurodollar + 0.70%.
 In addition, a facility fee equal to 20 basis points per annum is payable in quarterly installments.
-The interest rate and facility fee are subject to adjustment in the event of a change in Boston Properties Limited Partnership's senior unsecured debt ratings.
+The interest rate and facility fee are subject to adjustment in the event of a change in our senior unsecured debt ratings.
 The Unsecured Line of Credit contains a competitive bid option that allows banks that are part of the lender consortium to bid to make loan advances to us at a reduced Eurodollar rate.
 We utilize the Unsecured Line of Credit principally to fund development of properties, land and property acquisitions, and for working capital purposes.
-Our Unsecured Line of Credit is a recourse obligation of Boston Properties Limited Partnership.
-The interest rate is subject to adjustment in the event of a change in the Boston Properties Limited Partnership unsecured debt ratings.
+Our Unsecured Line of Credit is a recourse obligation.

-Our ability to borrow under our unsecured revolving line of credit is subject to our compliance with a number of customary financial and other covenants on an ongoing basis, including: (1) an unsecured loan-to-value ratio against our total borrowing base not to exceed 60%, unless our leverage ratio exceeds 60%, in which case it is not to exceed 55%, (2) a secured debt leverage ratio not to exceed 55%, (3) a debt service coverage ratio of at least 1.40 for our borrowing base properties, (4) a fixed charge coverage ratio of at least 1.30 and a debt service coverage ratio of at least 1.50, (5) a leverage ratio not to exceed 60%, however for five consecutive quarters (not including the two quarters prior to expiration) the leverage ratio can go to 65%, (6) limitations on additional indebtedness and stockholder distributions, and (7) a minimum net worth requirement.
+Our ability to borrow under our unsecured revolving line of credit is subject to our compliance with a number of customary financial and other covenants on an ongoing basis, including: (1) an unsecured loan-to-value ratio against our total borrowing base not to exceed 60%, unless our leverage ratio exceeds 60%, in which case it is not to exceed 55%, (2) a secured debt leverage ratio not to exceed 55%, (3) a debt service coverage ratio of at least 1.40 for our borrowing base properties, (4) a fixed charge coverage ratio of at least 1.30 and a debt service coverage ratio of at least 1.50, (5) a leverage ratio not to exceed 60%, however for five consecutive quarters (not including the two quarters prior to expiration) the leverage ratio can go to 65%, (6) limitations on additional indebtedness and distributions, and (7) a minimum net worth requirement.
 As of December 31, 2003, we were in compliance with financial restrictions and requirements then applicable.

 At December 31, 2003, we had letters of credit totaling \$5.7 million outstanding under our Unsecured Line of Credit and an outstanding draw of \$63.0 million, and had the ability to borrow an additional \$536.3 million under our Unsecured Line of Credit.
-As of February 18, 2004, we had \$118.0 million outstanding under our Unsecured Line of Credit.
+As of March 5, 2004, we had no outstanding borrowings under our Unsecured Line of Credit.